McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 - Note: You MUST replace every instance of a backslash `\` in mkvmerge's filepath with two backslashes `\\`.

 10. Optional edits to `options.json`.
-See next sections.
+See following sections.

 11. Run `mkvtoolnix_merge_mapper.py`.